 We’re at an interesting point in our nation’s history.
-Not because of a government shutdown; not because of an unpredictable stock market; and not because of scandals that are shaking religious organizations to the core.
-We’re at a “halfway” point of a generation.
-Half of the Millennials are still in school, while the other half are in the work force.
+Not because of a pandemic; not because of an unpredictable stock market; and not because of scandals that are shaking religious organizations to the core.
+Six years ago, we were at the “halfway point” of a generation.
+Half of the Millennials were still in school, while the other half were in the work force.
 And traditional management styles won’t manage Millennials.

 In past generations, employees did what their supervisors told them to do.
 It was key to maintaining one’s job, providing for one’s family, and getting a raise in salary at review time.
 The Builder Generations were excited about the opportunities they had; Baby Boomers questioned the rules, were a bit rebellious, but then were responsible about their duties; Generation X wanted to be treated differently from everyone else, allowing individualism to seep into society, where things are “all about me” rather than “all about us.”
 Personal achievement and recognition became incredibly important and influential.

 Interestingly, there are some sales training professionals today who don’t mince words – you work for your boss.
 Even though you may think you work for the company and can identify with the values it espouses through its marketing and customer experience shares on social media, it’s your supervisor that determines your fate with the company, sets your goals, and evaluates your performance.

 Millennials don’t understand that concept.
 If they have to, they’ll work FOR THEMSELVES!
 Enter online businesses, investment in cryptocurrency, Uber, Doordash, and all those other ways to make money that puzzle the heck out of those who worked for 30 years, retired at 65, and are significantly struggling to make it on Social Security wages.

 Recent studies of new teachers showed two significant factors regarding why they leave their positions: low starting pay and disempowerment.
 Today, there is a third – frustrating stress.